ericcsinger/ericcsinger.github.io/drafts/draft1.md

 Job ID: 3 | Job Description: Deploying blah blah blah | Job State: Completed
 ```

+## Conclusion

-You'll now be able to easily identify which job ID maps to which command and what the state is.
-You can then easily use this hash table for further automation.
+You'll now be able to identify which job ID maps to which command and what the state is.
+You can then use this hash table for further automation.